IceCodedCoffee/asp.net-mvc5-playground/[16] AdvancedRouting/AdvancedRouting/App_Data/ReadmePractice.txt

 15. Define an Area 'Services' for the CustomerController using Attribute routing.

 16. Generate an outgoing URL to Admin/Home/About in Admin/Home/Index.

+17. Generate an outgoing URL to Support/Home/Index in Admin/Home/Index.